Architecture

 The cache layers are:

-- Local SSD Cache: Frequently accessed Parquet files are cached locally on each worker
+- Local SSD Cache: Frequently accessed Parquet files are cached locally on each Worker

 - Memory Cache: Hot data and query results are stored in memory for sub-second access